 BRO is a group for residents who identify as Black, African American, or part of the African Diaspora.
 This group organizes regular mentorship dinners with medical students and helps to recruit Black residency applicants to UC Davis.

-Diversity, Inclusion, and Equity in Emergency Medicine Committee (D&I in EM)
+Diversity, Inclusion, and Equity in Emergency Medicine Committee

 The UC Davis Department of Emergency Medicine manages a Visiting Underrepresented Student Program for visiting fourth-year medical students to participate in an Acting Internship in emergency medicine with financial support and mentoring from current residents and faculty.